 - Olive oil – While olive oil isn’t really a food, it’s good for pan-frying vegetables and it makes an excellent source of monounsaturated fatty acids (MUFAs).
 Including MUFAs in your diet improves your brain function.

-A vegan ketogenic diet helps beat anxiety.
+All these said, it’s now safe for you to conclude that a vegan ketogenic diet helps beat anxiety.
 Low-carbohydrate vegetables keep your blood sugar from racing up and down, preventing those sudden mood changes.
 Make sure to stick with veggies that contain micronutrients that benefit brain health.